kasslent/clc-digital-skills/_lessons/module-1.1.md

 >## EXERCISE: Setting up a project
 > Remember to apply the file naming best practices!
 >
-> 1. Create a project folder
+> 1. Create a project folder.
-1. Open the project folder in your text editor
+1. Open the project folder in your text editor.
 1. Open a new file and add in the basic HTML tags.
-1. Save file as **index.html**
+1. Save file as **index.html**.
 1. Open **index.html** in the browser.
 You won't see anything in the browser just yet!
 There's no content, just the HTML page structure.
 1. Add a relevant page title to the `<title><title>` tag.
 1. Save & refresh the browser.
 Where do you see it?